dyfactor/dyfactor/README.md

 ## Dynamic Plugins

-A Dynamic Plugin is two-phased.the first phase allows you to safely instrument an application to collect that runtime telemetry data.
+A Dynamic Plugin is two-phased.
+The first phase allows you to safely instrument an application to collect that runtime telemetry data.
 The instrumented application is then booted with Puppeteer to collect the data.
 The second phase is responsible for introspecting the runtime telemetry data and applying codemods based on that data.
 It's important to note that Dynamic Plugins can be run as single phased plugins just to produce the runtime telemetry and write it to disk.

 ### Plugin Interface